 We also note the creation of the category of authenticated “polyvalent” numbers that meet the same conditions as those mentioned below

-The French Dids FAQ
+The French DIDs FAQ

-What about Dids re-allocation from an operator to another operator?
+What about DIDs re-allocation from an operator to another operator?

 The situation in the market is therefore not clear-cut.

-The reality is that there are too many ZNEs to cover from the start for an operator to be able to provide a national geographic number service with its own ranges.
-It is therefore natural to authorize the allocation of numbers between the “depositing operator” and the third party called “depositary operator” of geographic numbers so that local players can serve their customers nationally.
+The reality is that there are too many ZNEs to cover from the start for an operator to be able to provide a national geographic number service with its ranges.
+It is therefore natural to authorize the allocation of numbers between the “depositing operator” and the third party called the “depositary operator” of geographic numbers so that local players can serve their customers nationally.
 And this until there is no more geographical constraint to the allocation of fixed numbers (in January 2023)

 As far as mobile and non-geographic numbers are concerned, the reading of the regulation must be pragmatic in our view.
-Firstly because the regulation does not apply to numbers assigned before July 2018, so a large majority of numbers in circulation can still be reallocated.
+Firstly because the regulation does not apply to numbers assigned before July 2018, a large majority of numbers in circulation can still be reallocated.
 Secondly, the objective of the regulation is to ensure that the operator who has been allocated numbers remains in control of the numbers it has received, particularly in the context of its obligations to the judicial and police services.

 Thus, it is not conceivable that the depositing operator makes a number available to a third-party operator without any technical link.
 One cannot “give away” the allocated numbers in a way.
 This control can nevertheless be carried out if there is a continuous technical link between the end-user and the depositing operator if the end user’s information is known and shared, and if there is transparency as to who allocates the Did.
 Thus, the depositing operator can meet all its regulatory obligations if the third party operator is a distributor of its technical solution to the end-user, and the depositing operator technically assigns the number to the end-user within the framework of the commercial conditions between the depositing operator, the third-party operator and the end-user.
-The reality of the technical link guaranteeing the respect of the regulation.
+The reality of the technical link guarantees the respect of the regulation.

 It is in our opinion a necessity to have this flexibility on the market because even if the costs necessary to the attribution of the non-geo and mobile number ranges are indeed low, the costs necessary to their operation, linked to communication collection via a national operator and to their portability are unattainable for the majority of the alternative actors of the market.
-A too strict reading of the regulation would mark the end of most of the alternative telephony offers, which goes against the regulator initiatives to open the market further.
+A too strict reading of the regulation would mark the end of most of the alternative telephony offers, which goes against the regulator’s initiatives to open the market further.

 Is it necessary to declare be declared to use French telephone numbers?